opendxl/opendxl-databus-client-java/docs/CLI-Example.rst

 Supported Operations
 ~~~~~~~~~~~~~~~~~~~~

-In order to get records from Databus client, the user has to invoke a
+In order to get records from the Databus client, the user has to invoke a
 few CLI operations.
 Operations arguments are placed after
 ``--operation`` option.
 For instance:

 ::

-    $ java -jar opendxldatabusclient-java-sdk-<VERSION>.jar --operation <OPERATION_ARGUMENT> ...
+    $ java -jar dxldatabusclient-<VERSION>.jar --operation <OPERATION_ARGUMENT> ...

 Operation Arguments
 ^^^^^^^^^^^^^^^^^^^